Alison Merrien: Bowls career

+Merrien was Guernsey's 2026 Commonwealth Games opening ceremony flagbearer.
+On the final day of the Games, she won the silver medal in the women's singles, losing to England's Katherine Rednall in the final.

 Awards

 Merrien was appointed a Member of the Order of the British Empire (MBE) for services to bowls in the 2012 New Year Honours, and is married to Ian Merrien who is also a successful bowls player.